Last Updated on

 As mentioned previously, distillation removes valuable minerals from water that people need in order to survive.
 The World Health Organization (WHO) published a report online called, Nutrients in Drinking Water, which outlines some simple tips for replacing those lost minerals or supplementing in your diet.

 The easiest is to buy an alkaline pitcher, but for survivalists, that is not always going to work.
 Another purchase could be Mineral Drops to add to your drinking water, mentioned earlier.
-Keep a small bottle in a first aid kit or survival pack.
+Keep a small bottle in a first aid kit or 72 hour survival kit.
 Optionally, add a couple granules of Himalayan sea salt.
 No, this is not counterintuitive.
 Pink Himalayan salt has 84 different minerals in it, not just salt (if you’re salt sensitive or on a low sodium diet, then the mineral drops well likely be a safer choice).

 And for those times when your only option is the plant life around you, try gathering herbs, vegetables, seaweed, or fruit to infuse into the water — just be sure you are collecting only plants and vegetables you know and not something that is poisonous.